sultanul-ovi/ML_DL_Notes/README.md

 ---

 ### Simple Linear Regression

-Simple Linear Regression uses a single feature to predict a response, assuming a linear relationship between input and output.
-- **When to Use**: Best for predicting an outcome with a single independent variable.
-Ideal for understanding the relationship between two continuous variables.
-- **When Not to Use**: Not suitable for complex relationships or datasets with multiple features influencing the outcome.

-#### Implementation
+**How It Works:** Simple Linear Regression models the relationship between a single independent variable and a dependent variable by fitting a linear equation.
+The equation is `y = β0 + β1*x`, where `y` is the dependent variable, `x` is the independent variable, and `β0` and `β1` are the model coefficients.
+The aim is to find the line that best fits the data, typically by minimizing the sum of squared differences between the observed and predicted values.

 ```python
 from sklearn.linear_model import LinearRegression
 from sklearn.model_selection import train_test_split